AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 - **Safety**: unsurprisingly, dealing with rockets, explosives and flying things that go very fast is **dangerous**.
 Duh!
 For this reason, the whole system has to be designed from the ground up thinking about how to minimize risks and failures, and this includes the hardware, the software, the assembly and the launch procedures.
 - **Performance**: in our software we have **hard timing requirements** to meet, for example when sampling sensors or when calculating the current state of the rocket.
 Not being able to guarantee a routine termination in a certain time frame can cause anything from a wrong reading of the sensor to a modification of the trajectory due to early apogee detection and consequent nosecone activation.
 - **Testability**: somewhat related to safety, but also to how we develop things, we need to clearly define borders between software components and separate them, so that they can be tested a hundred times as a unit before integrating them with the whole system.
 This has a big impact in the long run, and has definitely influenced many of our design decisions.
-- **On-boardability**: this is a stupid term that I just invented to indicate an aspect that in my opinion has a _huge_ importance in the long-term game, which is _how difficult it is to on-board people in the project_.
-You can measure this as the time that a newbie has to spend with someone supervising him before he can actively contribute to the project.
+- **On-boardability**: You can measure this as the time that a newbie has to spend with someone supervising him before he can actively contribute to the project.
 This might seem minor compared to the other things we listed, but the reality is that, as an association, we have a huge turnover, and even highly motivated members normally spend not more than 2 or 3 years as active part of the association (we all have to graduate in the end).
-This means that sometimes good documentation, predictable APIs, uniform naming rules and this kind of stuff has proven to be as important as squeezing out the most that we can from the on-board electronics.
+This means that sometimes good documentation, predictable APIs, uniform naming rules, a clear development process and this kind of stuff has proven to be as important as squeezing out the most that we can from the on-board electronics.

-# Why tho?
+# Y tho?

-A question that I generally get asked a lot when talking about this kind of stuff is: _yeah cool, but what's the point of launching a rocket like this?_
+A question I generally get asked when talking about this kind of stuff is: _what's the point of building such a small rocket?_

 I think my personal answer is: **to do something challenging**.
 I genuinely think there is a great value in being part of a group of people that voluntarily tries to do difficult stuff in a way that can miserably fail, and with no real incentives other than the challenge itself (we don't get paid nor we earn extra university credits).